sdh07/X-Creation-Prompts/Meta Prompt.md

   - **AC**: Notes the vision, confirms understanding, and transitions to Step 2.
   - **MPA**: Records key elements to guide the framework design.

+**Command Integration**:
+/check_in "Topic or Roadblock: Clarifying User's Objective in Vision Phase"

 🧠 *AC Checkpoint*:
 - *AC*: "Your vision has been captured.
 Are you ready to proceed to Step 2: Role Confirmation?"
 - **Command to Transition**: `/proceed_step2`

+---

 ### Step 2: Role Confirmation
 **Trigger**: AC transitions after vision is captured.